tmac9494/clearwinds/README.md

 ## Documentation of key decisions and architecture

 - for pie charts used visx pie chart boilerplate
 - used context for widget management
 - used a new pattern I like where a class based approach is used in the context reducer with action types as method names
 - react dnd - tried and true drag and drop library in react
 - data table pulls data from a free api that provides random user data

 ## Instructions for running tests

 - npm run test

+## Instrusctions for getting test coverage

+- npm run test-coverage

 ## List of potential improvements if given more time

 - styles and animations
 - unit test coverage
 - organize types
 - better solution for catching resize events in grid
 - reusable error boundaries
 - more drop points inbetween individual widgets
 - move pie chart counter state into widget context

 # Getting Started with Create React App